Worms are parasites that can be found living in different locations inside the bodies of dogs and cats. Some can even pose a risk to humans.

 Signs and symptoms are not seen for a long time

 (Located in Southern Europe).
 Dogs are infected when they are bitten by a mosquito carrying the immature stages of the worm.
 The larvae migrate to the dog's heart and major arteries, where they mature into adult worms.
 These worms are up to 30 cm long and infection can result in coughing and loss of condition.
 Occasionally acute signs such as collapse are seen.
 Infection can be prevented by regular administration of a heartworm preventive taken when a dog is travelling to these areas at times of year when mosquitoes are active.
-Heartworm prevention needs to start well before travel to infected areas so ESCCAP UK advises clients to make a travel clinic appointment with their vet at least a month before the date of travel.
+Heartworm prevention needs to start well before travel to infected areas so ESCCAP UK & Ireland advises clients to make a travel clinic appointment with their vet at least a month before the date of travel.

 Key preventative measures